Scollaco/BikeStations/README.md

 # BikeStations

-Simple exercise app to learn best practices in Swift.
+Simple app to learn best practices in Swift.